hadiprasetiyo/Article-CRUD/README.md

 6. Create a new Pull Request.

 ## 📜 License
-Project ini bersifat open-source dan tersedia di bawah [MIT License](LICENSE).
+This project is open-source and available under the [MIT License](LICENSE).

 ## 👤 Author
 - **Hadi Prasetiyo** - [hadiiyok](https://github.com/hadiprasetiyo)